AGIP PSCYHOANALYTIC PSYCHOTHERAPY TRAINING

 - You will have experience of working with people in a helping capacity.

-Trainees will be selected on the basis of a written application, references and two individual interviews (normally with one member of Arbours and one member of AGIP).
+Trainees will be selected on the basis of a written application, references and two individual interviews with member of AGIP.

 At some point trainees may be required to have police clearance (the DBS) as they might be working with vulnerable adults.

-During the whole training, until qualification, trainees must remain in personal psychotherapy. appt holds that substantial personal psychoanalytical psychotherapy is fundamental in the training of a psychotherapist, and trainees must be with either an Arbours or AGIP approved therapist (depending on which organisation you are registered with at appt).
+During the whole training, until qualification, trainees must remain in personal psychotherapy. apptraining holds that substantial personal psychoanalytical psychotherapy is fundamental in the training of a psychotherapist, and trainees must be with an AGIP approved therapist (depending on which organisation you are registered with at apptraining).
 This therapy must be a minimum of twice per week with trainees being required to attend at a higher frequency for a period during the training.
+This therapy must be face-to-face; telephone or Skype sessions are not routinely permitted.

-The appt has adopted a novel and exciting approach to the course structure.
-Rather than there being the traditional first year, second year and so on, seminars are taught through a system of cycles as follows:
+apptraining has adopted a novel and exciting approach to the course structure.
+Rather than there being the traditional first year, second year and so on, seminars are taught through a system of cycles where the whole group of trainees (from all three years) is taught as one seminar group as follows:

 The making of the mind